Close Menu

 Step Three: Settling the Claim, When Possible

 After the notice is served, there is a 90-day waiting period before the lawsuit can be filed, during which the healthcare provider may choose to settle the case.
-Many medical malpractice cases are settled before trial, either through negotiations between the parties or through alternative dispute resolution methods like mediation or arbitration.
+Our medical malpractice lawyers in Fort Lauderdale settle many medical negligence cases before trial, either through negotiations between the parties or through alternative dispute resolution methods like mediation or arbitration.

 Step Four: Beginning the Discovery Process